-Dr. Heather Miller Rubens, Executive Director and Roman Catholic Scholar
+Heather Miller Rubens, Ph.D., Executive Director and Roman Catholic Scholar

-Dr. Heather Miller Rubens assumed the role of ICJS Executive Director in July 2016.
-She is also the Roman Catholic Scholar at the ICJS.
-Dr. Rubens holds degrees from Georgetown University (B.A.), the Oxford Centre for Hebrew and Jewish Studies (G.Dip.), and the University of Chicago (A.M. and Ph.D.).
-In her research she explores how religious minority communities navigate their political, legal, and cultural space in light of the experience of other minority communities.
+Heather Miller Rubens assumed the role of ICJS Executive Director in July 2016, where she is also the Roman Catholic Scholar.
+Rubens holds degrees from Georgetown University (B.A.), the Oxford Centre for Hebrew and Jewish Studies (G.Dip.), and the University of Chicago (A.M. and Ph.D.).
+In her research, Rubens explores how religious minority communities navigate their political, legal, and cultural space in light of the experience of other minority communities.

-Dr. Matthew D. Taylor holds a Ph.D. in Theological and Religious Studies from Georgetown University with an emphasis in comparative religion and contemporary communities of Muslims and Christians.
-He also has degrees in English and Religious Studies (B.A.) at the University of California, Irvine, and in Theology (M.A.) from Fuller Theological Seminary.
-In his research, he compares how communities of Muslims and Christians in America navigate modernity and religious pluralism in their connection to and use of their respective scriptures.
+Matthew D. Taylor holds a Ph.D. in Theological and Religious Studies from Georgetown University with an emphasis in comparative religion and contemporary communities of Muslims and Christians.
+He also has degrees in English and Religious Studies (B.A.) from the University of California, Irvine, and in Theology (M.A.) from Fuller Theological Seminary.
+In his research, he compares how communities of Muslims and Christians in the United States navigate modernity and religious pluralism in their connection to and use of their respective scriptures.

 Laura Urban, Director of Development